EricRosenfeld1/flexGateway/README.md

 **THIS SOFTWARE IS NOT (ready) FOR PRODUCTION USE**

 A Raspberry-Pi based industrial gateway.
-It is designed to enable IoT (MQTT, OFS, ...) ability to industrial machines.
+It is designed to enable IoT (MQTT, OPC, ...) ability to industrial machines.

 The adapters provide and handle the machine/hardware/software specific implementation which allow you to read or write values to your device.
 Due to the 1:n connection like manner, you can configure the communication within the gateway to your needs.